Chapter 20: Plans

 “The Royal Court is dismissed.”
 His chamberlain’s voice echoed through the hall.

-“Bring me Jonathan Otual’s record,”
+“Bring me the record of Jonathan Otual’s statement.”

 Placing the scroll on the table, he walked to the window.

-The king raised his voice.
+Sagen raised his voice.
 “Dwain, are you there?”

 “Thank you for alerting me when Jonathan arrived.”

 Sagen shook his head.
-“You are too clever and Jonathan too determined.”
+“You are too clever, and Jonathan too determined.”

 The minstrel strummed another chord.
 “Will he survive?”